Budibase/website/content/blog/updates/pricing-v3.md

 #### Why are you limiting the Free plan for self-hosted users?

 Budibase will continue to be free for up to 20 users.
-Once a company hits the 20-user limit, they've reached a point in which they've experienced a level of value that we believe justifies upgrading.
-When upgrading to the Premium or Enterprise plan, the company will benefit from additional features and functionality to support its growth.
+Once a company hits the 20-user limit, they've reached a point where they've experienced a level of value that justifies upgrading.
+When upgrading to the Premium or Enterprise plan, customers will benefit from additional features and functionality to help accelerate their workflows.